 Will Alcohol Kill Bed Bugs?

 Yes and no. Rubbing alcohol can kill bed bugs and eggs, but it’s not likely going to take care of your infestation.
-It kill insects by dissolving their cells and destroys eggs by drying them out.
+It kills insects by dissolving their cells and destroys eggs by drying them out.
 When sprayed, rubbing alcohol can discourage the bugs from crawling and laying eggs on the treated surface.

 Here’s the bottom line: It’s not effective enough.
-Rutgers University conducted a research study in 2013 about the effectiveness of alcohol killing bed bugs.
+Rutgers University conducted a research study in 2013 about the effectiveness of alcohol in killing bed bugs.
 They discovered half the bed bugs sprayed with rubbing alcohol were still alive after four days.
-You don’t want half of your infestation gone…you want no survivers.
+You don’t want half of your infestation gone…you want no survivors!
 That’s why the alcohol method isn’t your best choice against bed bugs.

 Don’t Deal with Bed Bugs Alone.

 Bed bugs might be small, but they are a big problem.
 The good news is that you don’t have to deal with them on your own.
 The pest professionals at Green Pest Solutions have dealt with the dreaded bed bug before.
 If all else fails, or if you want to take some preventative measures to stave off another outbreak, please consider giving us a call to schedule a free consultation.
 Contact us today at 877-636-9469.

 Remember how to identify common bed bugs that might have invaded your home and how to get rid of them.